calculusvideosproject/calculusvideosproject.github.io/pages/publications.md

 - Graham, K. & Gloster, W. (2018).
 Eye-tracking and calculus videos. *STEM Posters at the Capitol*, Little Rock, AR.
 February, 14th.

 ## Invited Presentations
--Calculus Videos Project: Theoretical design principles for supporting students’ learning from instructional videos, presented at the *SIGMAA on RUME Virtual Invited Paper Session* for MathFest in July, 2020
+- Calculus Videos Project: Theoretical design principles for supporting students’ learning from instructional videos, presented at the *SIGMAA on RUME Virtual Invited Paper Session* for MathFest in July, 2020
--Quantitative Reasoning and Intellectual Need: Design Principles for Instructional Materials, presented at the *MIT Electronic Seminar in Mathematics Education* in October, 2020
+- Quantitative Reasoning and Intellectual Need: Design Principles for Instructional Materials, presented at the *MIT Electronic Seminar in Mathematics Education* in October, 2020
--Quantitative Reasoning and Intellectual Need, presented at the *University of Northern Colorado Mathematics Education Seminar* in October, 2020
+- Quantitative Reasoning and Intellectual Need, presented at the *University of Northern Colorado Mathematics Education Seminar* in October, 2020
--The Calculus Videos Project, presented at the *University of Northern Colorado Mathematics Education Seminar* in October, 2020
+- The Calculus Videos Project, presented at the *University of Northern Colorado Mathematics Education Seminar* in October, 2020
--Student Learning from Instructional Calculus Videos, presented at the *University of Oklahoma Mathematics Education Seminar* in March, 2021
+- Student Learning from Instructional Calculus Videos, presented at the *University of Oklahoma Mathematics Education Seminar* in March, 2021